Vaishnavimankar1/GenAI-Project/README.md

-# TrulyMadly GenAI Assignment - Multi-Agent Travel Planning System
+# Multi-Agent Travel Planning System

 A production-ready multi-agent system that demonstrates a multi-agent architecture for planning, executing, and verifying travel-related queries using real-world APIs.